constellationcolon/essayer/_zettel/202101170144-danny-says-we-re-living-in-a-simulation.md

 I was also reading Baudrillard's *Simulacra and Simulation* [{% cite simulacra-and-simulation %}] around the same time and found myself, again, irked by puffery.
-This time, it was from the gratuitous application of terms borrowed from technical fields [{% cite cite-needed %}], which seemed to aim more at creating an *impression* of scientific technique than at conducting any sort of rigorous analysis of modern scientific technique / its effects in social reality (possibly cf: [{% cite plastic-words %}]).
+This time, it was from the gratuitous application of terms borrowed from technical fields [{% cite citation-needed %}], which seemed to aim more at creating an *impression* of scientific technique than at conducting any sort of rigorous analysis of modern scientific technique / its effects in social reality (possibly cf: [{% cite plastic-words %}]).
 I would not be